Improving RealEye Accuracy on Mobile: A Study on Calibration Point Count

 13-point calibration order

-• Accuracy by Screen Area: the accuracy varies across different screen areas, with the central-right diagonal regions achieving the highest accuracy (approximately 44-53 px), while peripheral areas show poorer performance, particularly in the corners, where accuracy drops to 89 px.
+• Accuracy by Screen Area: the accuracy varies across different screen areas, with the central-left regions achieving the highest accuracy (approximately 45-56 px), while right areas show poorer performance, particularly in the corners, where accuracy drops to 94 px.

-• Accuracy by Quality Groups: across all quality grades, the accuracy remains fairly consistent, ranging from 67.06 px for the highest quality participants to 71.40 px for lower quality grades, indicating little improvement with increased participant quality.
+• Accuracy by Quality Groups: across all quality grades, the accuracy remains fairly consistent, ranging from 60.88 px for the highest quality participants to 71.40 px for lower quality grades, indicating little improvement with increased participant quality.
+However, the small sample sizes (n=7) for "Perfect" data quality limit reliability.

 • Accuracy for at least Good data = 67.24 px (n=30)

-• Implications: This schema is moderately effective, offering reasonable accuracy in central areas but struggling in peripheral regions.
-It may be suitable for tasks that do not require high precision or focus primarily on central screen areas.
+• Implications: This schema is moderately effective, offering reasonable accuracy in central-left areas but struggling in the corners.
+It may be suitable for tasks that do not require high precision.

 22-point Calibration: